-Filing for Bankruptcy is never an easy choice.
-Bankruptcy is the legal means of getting out of your debts.
-It is your constitutional right to file.
-Filing bankruptcy can help a person by discarding debt or making a plan to repay debts.
+Individuals suffering from overwhelming debt due to recent job loss, unforeseen medical expenses, or a reduction in their income may qualify for Bankruptcy.
 A bankruptcy case normally begins when the debtor files a petition with the bankruptcy court.
 A petition may be filed by an individual, by spouses together, or by a corporation or other entity.

-Yes, they have toughened the law since 2005, but the vast majority of cases still are filed under Chapter 7.
-Chapter 7 is liquidation where you are allowed to keep certain exempt property (see Exemption Chart for a full discussion).
-If you do not qualify for Chapter 7, then Chapter 13 whereby you must pay back a portion of the debt you owe will be chosen.
+Although, they have toughened the law since 2005, vast majority of cases still are filed under Chapter 7.
+Chapter 7 is liquidation bankruptcy where your possessions are sold to pay off your existing debt.
+However, you are allowed to keep certain exempt property (see Exemption Chart for a full discussion).
+If you do not qualify for Chapter 7 due your income, then Chapter 13 whereby you must pay back a portion of the debt you owe will be chosen.

 The hardest part is making the decision to file.
-Often time the case decision to file is when things are at their worst: a bank account is frozen, or wages or about to be levied.
+Often times the decision to file is made when things are at their worst: a bank account is frozen, or wages are about to be levied.
 Bankruptcy is often caused by unemployment and uncovered medical bills.
 People often worry that they will never be able to get credit again.
 This is not true.
 Since bankruptcy has become so common, banks have developed programs for people who have filed.
-I am often asked several years after the bankruptcy for a copy of the file as the client is now purchasing their first house.
-So bankruptcy is not the end, but a fresh start.
+As a firm we often provide clients with their bankruptcy file several years later as the client is now purchasing their first house.
+So, bankruptcy is not the end, but a fresh start.

 Whether in New York or any another state, Bankruptcy Law is a federal law designed to assist individual consumers and businesses facing financial difficulties.
 With respect to consumer debtors, the goal of a New York bankruptcy lawyer is to help individuals get beyond their financial turmoil and obtain a fresh start.